parlaylabs/model/README.md

-Pulp
+Model
 ====

-Pulp is a high level model specification language.
+Model is a high level model specification language.
 It is designed to make expressing high level service graph ideas simple while still providing control at the lower levels.
 This is done using a series of templates and a phase of post template __Kustomize__ invocations as needed.

-While pulp uses a YAML formatted document like much of the Kubernetes world it is designed to help minimize how much YAML a product author might have to write to include their container in the connected graph of runtime components.
+While Model uses a YAML formatted document like much of the Kubernetes world it is designed to help minimize how much YAML a product author might have to write to include their container in the connected graph of runtime components.

 Quickstart